sidravi1/sidravi1.github.io/_posts/2021-10-01-censored-data-and-intro-to-survival-models.md

 use_math: true
 ---

-I recently gave a short intro to survival models to our data scientists.
+I recently gave a short intro to survival models to the team as part of a knowledge share session.
 The goal was to motivate why we should care about censored models.

 ## Discussion on censoring